 A Fort Worth Library card is required to use most library computers.
 Library visitors who do not have a library card can obtain an Internet Card from the Circulation Desk.

 You may have up to 2 one-hour sessions each day.
 Some libraries also have 15 minute “express” PCs for quick use.
 Time may be extended if no one is waiting.
 Some libraries have PCs that are reserved for children’s and teen’s use.
 Please see Reserving PCs FAQs, or contact individual libraries for details.

 Customers using Library computers are expected to adhere to the Library’s Public PC, Internet, Wireless Use Policy.
-To request a change to the content filters used on the public pc’s, please use the Request for Reconsideration of Access to Web Site form.

 The Library offers computer classes in English and in Spanish.